CopotM/CopotM.github.io/_pages/about.md

 I am interested in testing theories of lexical organisation with experimental and corpus data.
 I am also interested in directly modeling lexical dynamics, and testing the predictions such models make about language processing and change.
 3. **Extralinguistic factors and morphological phenomena** Considering morphological factors alone makes incorrect predictions about phenomena such as defectiveness and overabundance.
-I use experimental evidence to gain insights about these phenomena by adopting the framing that language is a social tool for communication.
+I use experimental evidence to gain insights about these phenomena by adopting the framing of language as a social tool for communication.

 Other things I am involved in: